- How do I take out a boat?

 With some restrictions, the Club is always available to members.
 Once you have been through a sailing course and informal orientation, you gain access to the Club, its property, and its fleet of boats.
 By club bylaws: sailing is only allowed during daylight hours.
 Plus any boat out sailing must have at least 1 Helm status person on board.

 If you have your weekdays off, you're welcome to come down to the Club and sail.
 Of course, it may be more difficult to find a sailing partner during the day.
 Fortunately, each summer, the Club seems to develop a network of "daytime people" who are available during the day and sail together regularly.

 Are boats always available?

-On Monday and Wednesday nights, most of our boats are dedicated to the CANSail 1 & 2 / White Sail class.
+On Monday and Wednesday nights, most of our boats are dedicated to the CANSail 1 & 2 class.
 On Friday nights, most boats are reserved for racing.
 For occasional special events such as regattas, many of the boats may be unavailable.
 That being said, our experience of the past couple of years has been that aside from Friday nights, boats are almost always available.
-Furthermore, because we offer three different types of boat in our fleet, if the boat you want is not available, you can often crew on a different type of boat.
+Furthermore, because we offer several different types of boat in our fleet, if the boat you want is not available, you can often crew on a different type of boat.

 What are the requirements for using the club boats?

 Any member sailing a Club boat must be qualified and ranked by the Club, as follows:

 At this restricted level, sailors must have passed CANSail 1 & 2/White Sail Level 3, or seek equivalent status from a Club Examiner.
 Helms level sailors are restricted to sailing in 10 knots of wind in the Cherry Beach/Outer Harbour area only, and are not permitted to sail on the open Lake, or in Toronto's Inner Harbour.